crystal-lang-tools/crystal-tree-sitter/README.md

-# Crystal tree-sitter
+# crystal-tree-sitter

-Crystal bindings for [tree-sitter](https://github.com/tree-sitter/tree-sitter) API.
+Crystal bindings for the [tree-sitter](https://github.com/tree-sitter/tree-sitter) API.

 It works by reading the tree-sitter CLI configuration file to locate where the parsers can be found, then it loads the parsers shared objects at runtime when needed.
 So any parser available on tree-sitter-cli must be available on Crystal.

-I made this shard to be used by [Tijolo](https://github.com/hugopl/tijolo), so any missing API is because I didn't need it or I haven't had time to work on it yet, probably the last one.
+This is not to be confused with [crystal-lang-tools/tree-sitter-crystal](https://github.com/crystal-lang-tools/tree-sitter-crystal), which is a tree sitter parser for parsing Crystal lang.

 ## Installation